peter-de-boer/scrape_medium/README.md

 ## Jupyter notebook

-The notebook reads in the files, converts the data to dataframes, and caluclates a few statistics.
+The notebook nthings.ipynb reads in the files, converts the data to dataframes, and caluclates a few statistics.